-Lancefield - 2 nights
+Hepburn Springs - 2 nights

-- Meadowbank, Private garden of Simon Griffiths, Kyneton
+- Meadowbank, Private garden of Simon Griffiths, Kyneton (to be confirmed)

-After lunch we travel to Kyneton to visit the private garden of photographer, Simon Griffiths.
+This morning we travel to Kyneton to visit the private garden of photographer, Simon Griffiths.
 This is a ‘secret garden’, hidden away from view behind the historic brick and bluestone cottage that fronts the street.
 In November the roses are in bloom and the garden is filled with colour.
 Simon’s garden photography features in a vast array of publications, Leo Schofield’s The Garden at Bronte, Myles Baldwin’s Rural Australian Gardens, and Paul Bangay’s books The Boxed Garden, The Balanced Garden, and Paul Bangay’s Garden Design Handbook, as well as cookery books by Shannon Bennett, Stephanie Alexander, Maggie Beer and Kylie Kwong.

 - Full day in Mt Macedon hosted by John Patrick

 We spend the day with John Patrick, landscape architect and former host of ABC’s Gardening Australia.